BLCM/BLCMods/Borderlands 2 mods/empireScum/readme.md

 >Replaces the shock damage of Unf0reseen with non-elemental damage and a singularity effect

 Special thanks to Mike for letting me *borrow* and modify his code for Slag Unf0reseen

+#3: Legendary Vendors
+>This mod replaces all loot in the vendor at Uncle Teddy's with legendary loot